 There are multiple different theories for why Hijama soothes pains and numerous different mechanisms for achieving this soothing effect, by impacting pain mediators.
 Hijama can be deeply relaxing and help dispel anxiety, stress, and depression.

-Using numbing cream on Hijama points is not needed as it could disrupt many of the biomechanics of Hijama through Vasoconstriction for example.
-It is also unnecessary as the preceding dry cupping, when done correctly, numbs up the incision points.
+Using numbing cream on Hijama points is not recommended as it could disrupt many of the biomechanics of Hijama through Vasoconstriction for example.
+It is also unnecessary as the preceding dry cupping produces an analgesic effect that numbs up the incision points.
 The incisions serve two purposes, one is creating a detox pathway and the second is physical stimulation.
 While there is a line between stimulation and irritation, sometimes this line is crossed during Hijama.

-In reality the mild pain caused by Hijama can reduce acute pain and this is why we avoid pain medicine when we do Hijama.
-The mild pain of Hijama, stimulates the release of Opiorphin and Endorphins.
+In reality, the mild pain caused by Hijama can reduce acute pain and this is why we avoid pain medicine when we do Hijama.
+The mild pain of Hijama stimulates the release of endogenous Opiorphin, Serotonin, Enkephalin, and Endorphins.
 The pain gate control theory asserts that non-painful input closes the nerve “gates” to painful input, which prevents pain sensation from traveling to the central nervous system.
 This is one of the ways Hijama modulates pain signals.
 For example, the mild pain of Hijama helps numb the acute pain of Sciatica.
-The negative pressure of Hijama, along with the incisions, help improve blood circulation.
-Healthy blood loaded with Oxygen and nutrients relieves the pain triggered by Hypoxia.
-Therefore, Hijama helps break the pain cycle and reduce pain sensations and even override pain signals.
+Pain inhibits pain theory can help us understand how Hijama overcomes idiopathic pain as in the case of fibromyalgia.